Skip to content

 • Global Code Scanner and Global Project Manager roles, OR

-• Project Code Scanner and BOM Manager roles for an existing project.
+• Project Code Scanner and BOM Manager roles for an existing project (also Project Manager role to patch project vulnerabilities if CVE_PATCH mode used).

 • (Also Global Component Manager needed to create custom components if --mode CUSTOM_COMPS specified)